 If you fail to meet the spending threshold, you won’t get the bonus points.
 You also can’t manufacture the spending by charging a high priced item to your card just before the three months ends and then instantly returning it after the window for your sign up bonus closes since your bonus points will be clawed back.

-One of the best travel credit cards in Canada is the Scotiabank Passport Visa Infinite card since it comes with a sign up bonus of 30,000 points ($300 value) and six free airport lounge passes a year.
+One of the best travel credit cards in Canada is the Scotiabank Passport Visa Infinite card.
 One thing about the card that people may not be aware of is that you only earn 2 rewards points per $1 spent on eligible purchases on the first $50,000 charged to the card.
 Once you reach the cap, you’ll receive just 1 point per $1 spent.
 This cap is extremely high, so it’s nothing to get too worked up about, but if you’re a power spender, you’ll want to keep that limit in mind.

 Foreign transaction fees